Yasara-Y/Biometric_Authenticator_Yasara/README.md

 # Biometric_Authenticator_Yasara
-This is my repo with all the biometric files
+REPO with the biometric authenticator and the endpoint.

 Biometric authenticator and the new endpoint.

 Import a CA signed certificate to create a secured http connection with the WSO2 IS.